aon21/pageRank/README.md

 ## Frontend

-Table with domains in main page GET /
+Table with domains in main page.

 Served via Inertia.js and React at: